kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 | Field | Description |
 | --- | --- |
 | `enabled` _boolean_ | Only enabled presets will be available in the KKP dashboard. |
+| `isCutomizable` _boolean_ | IsCustomizable marks a preset as editable on the KKP UI; Customizable presets still have the credentials obscured on the UI, but other fields that are not considered private are displayed during cluster creation.
+Users can then update those fields, if required.
+NOTE: This is only supported for OpenStack Cloud Provider in KKP 2.26.
+Support for other providers will be added later on. |
 | `datacenter` _string_ | If datacenter is set, this preset is only applicable to the
 configured datacenter. |
 | `tenantID` _string_ | The Azure Active Directory Tenant used for the user cluster. |